Compare Binky

 |

-The macOS automation classic: watch folders anywhere, deep rules, integrations.
-Great when you enjoy building the machine.
+The macOS routine classic: rules across every folder, deep conditions, integrations.
+Great when you enjoy building and maintaining the machine.

 Full comparison → Binky vs Neatify NeatifyMenu bar organizer with projects and custom rules.
 Paid Mac App Store app when you want polish over tinkering.